jtsu/IOSXE_Post_ConfigDiff/README.md

   csr1000v(config-if)# description Test Interface csr1000v(config-if)# end
   ```
-Then you just need to login to WebEx Teams, or your preferred collaboration client, and check your room for the diff message.

 **NOTE:** Be sure to exit configuration mode since EEM is looking for a specific syslog pattern.

+After a config change has been made, login to WebEx Teams, or your preferred collaboration client, and check your room for the diff message.

 ## References